davo1984/laravelLibrary/README.md

  # Laravel Library

-This is a project to help me learn how to manipulate Laravel and its database engine Elequent.
+This is a project to help me practice my PHP skills, learn Laravel and the database engine Elequent.

+This project simulates a library.
+There are books which can be viewed, checked out, and returned.
+Books which are checked out are listed with the return date or as overdue.
+Fines for late books are calculated.
+Librarians can create new book records, retire (delete) books, create new Patron records or manage Patron records.
+Managing Patron records involves forgiving fines, marking fines as paid, and changing maximum number of books which can be checked out.

 # Built With